Buy EgyptAir Flights

 Make an EgyptAir reservation and find some amazing deals with discounted EgyptAirtickets at Alternative Airlines

 Check out what people are saying about Alternative Airlines - Alternative Airlines Reviews

 EgyptAir is the flag carrier of Egypt and the airline is based at Cairo International Airport.

 EgyptAir operates scheduled passenger services to more than 80 destinations in the Middle East, Europe, Africa, Asia and the Americas.

 Since 2008, EgyptAir has been a member of Star Alliance.
-The airlines was on the waiting list for approval to be a member of Star Alliance, and in 2007 the Chief Executive Board of the alliance voted to accept the Egypt based airline as a future member, being the first member airline from an arab country, and the second African one (just after South African Airways).
+The airline was on the waiting list for approval to be a member of Star Alliance for quite some time and in 2007 the Chief Executive Board of the alliance voted to accept the Egypt based airline as a future member, being the first member airline from an Arab country and the second African one, after South African Airways.
 The ceremony took place at Cairo International Airport on July 2008, when the carrier became the twenty first member of Star Alliance.
 This alliance meant an opening for EgyptAir, as they could be able to connect more passengers from Europe to the Middle East, Southeast Asia and even the Far East.

 EgyptAir operates a frequent flyer program called EgyptAir Plus to reward regular travellers with EgyptAir.

 Four tiers of membership:

 EgyptAir as a Star Alliance member guarantees that you can earn and redeem miles on some Star Alliance Airline Partner.
 Every time you travel with EgyptAir on international and domestic routes and Star Alliance Airline Partners, you will earn miles.

 Recently EgyptAir launched a campaign supporting local travel for passengers in Egypt, in which the airline encourages egyptians to book holidays inside the country, instead of going abroad.